LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ***

-The path `/add-message?s=Hello` adds 'Hello' to the string:
+The url path and query `/add-message?s=Hello` adds 'Hello' to the string:

 ![Hello Image](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/Hello.png)

-The method `handleRequest(URI url)` is called, where `url` is an object that contains the path of the url.
+The method `handleRequest(URI url)` is called, where `url` is an object that contains the domain, path, and query of the url shown above.

-The path is acessed via the method `url.getPath()` which returns the string `"/add-message?s=Hello"`
+The path is acessed via the method `url.getPath()` which returns the string `"/add-message"`

-If the path contains `"/add-message"`, which it does in this case, the method `url.getQuery() is used to get the part of the path after the `"?"`, in this case it returns `"s=Hello"`.
+If the path contains `"/add-message"`, which it does in this case, the method `url.getQuery() is used to get the part of the url after the `"?"`, in this case it returns `"s=Hello"`.

 The string `"s=Hello"` is then split into the strings `"s"` and `"Hello"` using the method `.split("=")` and stored as elements `0` and `1` of the string array `parameters`